Shippable/docs/sources/deploy/vm-basic.md

     Unlike deployments to our supported container services, deployments to VM clusters allow for custom scripting.
 This is because anything written in the `TASK` section of the job is executed *on the individual machines*, not on the Shippable platform.
 So, if your VM cluster has two machines, the Shippable deployment service will ssh into each machine, one at a time, download the files from the manifest, and run the series of script commands in the `TASK` section.

-    In this case, we know that files are copied to a specific location on the host, and that is the `/tmp/shippable` directory.
-From that point, there will be a directory named after the `deploy` job, and one or more directories inside that folder named for each manifest being deployed.
-In this case, we're using the names of our resources to build the path to the downloaded file.

-    Since our application is written in nodejs, we're using foreverjs to run the process in the background.
-After extracting our package, we stop any existing running forever scripts, and then we start our application.

-    You'll need to make sure your host machines have pre-installed all of the applications necessary to run your software.
-In our case, we've pre-installed nodejs, npm, and forever on each host.

 * **Required:** Yes.

 **Steps**